lip6/ITSTools-web/cgalbasics.md

 There are no variables besides the instances in a Composite.

 There are no dynamic allocation or variable length structures such as lists.
-To model these using an array is possible if an upper bound on its size is known a priori.
+To model these using an array is only possible if an upper bound on its size is known a priori.

-In this section, we describe how instance of a compposite GAL are declared.
+In this section, we describe how instance of a composite GAL are declared.

 ### Instance  variables

-Plain integer variables are introduced with the keyword <span class="galElement">int</span> followed by the variable name starting with a letter.
+Plain instance variables are introduced with their **type** followed by the instance name starting with a letter.
-The variable name may contain alphanumeric characters as well as the "." character (which may help trace structs from of your source language if you are using GAL as a transformation target).
+The instance name must be a C-style identifier.

-The name must be unique, and cannot be reused for another variable.
+The name must be unique within the scope of the composite definition, and cannot be reused for another instance within the same type.

-Each variable can be initialized, this is done using the "=" symbol followed by the initial value of this variable.
+Each instance can optionally be initialized, as described in the [section on parameters](pgal.md).
-The default initial value for integer variables is **0**.

-The initial value can be expressed using an integer expression built of constants and/or type parameters, but it cannot refer to other variables.
-The declaration ends with a semicolon.
+Otherwise it has as initial state the initial defined by its type.

-Below is an example of a system with two GAL variable declarations :
+This example of a composite __game__ contains two instances :

 {% highlight C %}
-{% include_relative galfiles/sample-3.gal %}
+{% include_relative galfiles/sample-9.gal %}
 {% endhighlight %}

 ### Array declarations

-An array declaration allows to declare a fixed size array of integers.
+An array declaration allows to declare a fixed size array of instances.
+All instances must have the same type.

 Like simple integer variables, each entry in the array needs to be initialized.
 A GAL array variable is declared using the keyword <span class="galElement">array</span> followed by the array size N within square brackets, then the array name.

 Each cell of the array needs to be initialized, to this end, a list of N comma separated integers surrounded by parenthesis (or integer expressions of constants and/or type parameters) should be provided.